 - Tendering for audit services for public listed entities and nonpublic entities

 - Professional appointments for public listed entities and nonpublic entities.

 - Planning and performing audits.
 The concept of materiality and assessing risk of misstatement.
 Identify significant risks as outlined in International Standards on Auditing

 - Methods and techniques of auditing high risk areas.

-- Use and evaluation of internal control system auditors to address audit risks identified.
+- Use and evaluation of internal control system by auditors to address audit risks identified.

 - Use of technological tools (data analytics) to analyze and evaluate audit evidence gathered during the audit and how it addresses risk of misstatement.

-- Preparation and retention of audit working papers as required Kenyan Companies Act, 2015
+- Preparation and retention of audit working papers as required by Kenyan Companies Act, 2015

 - Archiving of audit files.